Matsurikadesu/todo-app/README.md

 User can:

-- Create new boards
-- Change boards name
-- Delete boards
-- Add columns to a board
-- Change columns name
-- Delete columns
-- Add new tasks to columns
-- Change tasks name and description
-- Change tasks status
+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
-- Delete tasks
+- Create, read, update, and delete boards and tasks
-- Add subtasks to tasks
-- Edit subtasks
-- Mark subtasks as completed
+- Mark subtasks as complete and move tasks between columns
-- Delete subtasks
+- Hide/show the board sidebar
-- Choose theme between light and dark
+- Toggle the theme between light/dark modes

 You can visit website by clicking [this link](https://github.com)